sajermann/TemplateReactMaterial5/README.md

 - [x] Prettier: "^2.5.1",
 - [x] Typescript: "^4.5.4"

-* I have troubles with React Router Dom 6, and for that reason I chose install version 5.
+* I had troubles with React Router Dom 6, and for that reason I chose install version 5.